edgedb/edgedb/docs/datamodel/extensions.rst

 Standalone extensions can now be declared in the schema, same as :ref:`built-in extensions <ref_datamodel_using_extension>`.

-To restore a dump that uses a standalone extension, that extension has installed before the restore process.
+To restore a dump that uses a standalone extension, that extension must be installed before the restore process.